Guru (1997 film)

-Plot
+Synopsis

 Raghuraman is the son of a local Hindu temple priest in an idyllic village.
 The people, Hindus and Muslims, live in harmony.
 When ambitious politicians goons, disguised as Muslims, cause trouble at the local temple, tensions break out between the two communities leading to widespread religious riots.
 Raghurāman, after his family is killed, joins a Hindu extremist gang to take revenge by attacking a group of Muslims who have taken refuge in a Guru's Ashram (a place where a holy Guru lived and worked).
 After infiltrating Ashram, he meets Vaidehi who suggests he meditate for a few moments.
 During meditation, he experiences an altered state of consciousness and perceives being transported into another world.

 In this new world, everyone is blind.
 They believe the sense of sight to be a lie and that is blasphemous to even talk about it.
 Children are taught from a very young age that sight does not exist.
 Raghurāman befriends Ramanagan, a man he saves from death.
 Raghurāman tries to tell them that there is a world of sight and that he can see, but they refuse to believe him and warn him that such talk will get him killed by the king and the elders.